StevenBlack/vocab/readme.md

 An evocative Latin phrase for being caught in the middle of a sexual act.
 A wife leaves work early and comes home to find her husband in flagrante delicto with another woman.
 (Sexual infidelity must have been common in Roman times, too.)
-Pronounce it IN FLAG-RAN-TAY DEL-JFC-TOE.

 ### inchoate
 Not yet formed; just begun.
 A novel is inchoate after the first chapter has been written; the earth was inchoate when nothing existed but primordial ooze.
-Pronounced IN-KOH-IT.

 ### incontinent